-When importing aquatic animal products of the species referred to in Article 10.7.2. from a country, zone or compartment declared free from RSIVD, the Competent Authority of the importing country should require an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.7.4. or 10.7.5. (as applicable), the place of production of the commodity is a country, zone or compartment declared free from RSIVD.
+When importing aquatic animal products of species referred to in Article 10.8.2. from a country, zone or compartment declared free from RSIVD, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that, on the basis of the procedures described in Articles 10.8.4. or 10.8.5. (as applicable) and 10.8.6., the place of production of the aquatic animal products is a country, zone or compartment declared free from RSIVD.